 IETF Trust therein; (c) commit any act that is likely to invalidate or impair any IANA Intellectual Property; or (d) use, suffer or permit the use of any IANA Intellectual Property in any manner that would tend to devalue, injure, demean or dilute the goodwill or reputation of the IETF Trust or the IANA Intellectual Property.

 4.4 Covenant.
-Upon the request of any Operational Community or the CCG, the IETF Trust agrees that it will act expeditiously and in good faith to seek from the Protocol Community approval of an amendment to the governing documents of the IETF Trust to permit transfer of the IANA Intellectual Property, only, to a third party in the event of a material breach (e.g. a breach of Section
+Upon the reto quest of any Operational Community or the CCG, the IETF Trust shall (ereasons, when and how it has agreed ? the proper terms would be shall ) ,agreed ) act expeditiously and in good faith to seek from the Protocol Community approval of an amendment to the governing documents of the IETF Trust to permit transfer of the IANA Intellectual Property, only, to a third party in the event of a material breach (e.g. a breach of Section

-3.2(g), or repeated failures to consider in good faith the advice and counsel of the CCG on applicable matters) of this Agreement that remains uncured after a reasonable dispute resolution process has been completed.
-The CCG acknowledges that the IETF Trust cannot guarantee that it will obtain approval from the Protocol Community for such amendment.
-However, if such approval is obtained, the IETF Trust and the Operational Communities will negotiate promptly and in good faith an amendment to this Agreement to give effect to this Section 4.4 and the terms of such Protocol Community approval.
+3.2(g), or ( COMMENTS : what we mean by repeated ? how many times commiting failure will be considred Repeated ) failures to consider in good faith the advice and counsel of the CCG on applicable matters) of this Agreement that remains uncured after a ( comments: I have always disagreed to include qualifiers such reasonable as it is difficult to determine what is reasonable and what is not reasonable ) dispute resolution process has been completed.
+It is assumed that the IETF Trust cannot guarantee that it will obtain approval from the Protocol Community for such amendment.( Reasons for deletionb: CCG shall not make such an acknowledgement at the time of the Agreement exchanged.0However, if such approval is obtained, the IETF Trust and the Operational Communities should or shall and not will negotiate promptly and in good faith an amendment to this Agreement to give effect to this Section 4.4 and the terms of such Protocol Community approval.

 ARTICLE 5 TERM AND TERMINATION